backdrop-contrib/taxonomy_csv/README.txt

 old thesaurus or a simple list of children, synonyms, related terms, descriptions or weights of a set of terms, Taxonomy CSV is simpler to use.

+For export, you can use Taxonomy XML too or one of backup modules.
+Taxonomy CSV is a more specialised tool which allows more precise tuning.

 For a full description of the module, visit the project page: http://drupal.org/project/taxonomy_csv